Beginner Guide

 What to Do With Your Numbers

-Once you have your four measurements written down, you have two options to find your body shape:
+Now that you have your four measurements, you have options for finding your body shape.

 Not sure you want to measure at all?
 Our visual self-assessment guide can give you a rough idea of your shape without a tape measure.